Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Framework Design

-The weights can be shuffled further with respect to the columns by multiplying the weight matrix \(\mathbf{W}\) with a column-permutation matrix \(\mathbf{C}\) (i.e., \(\mathbf{W} \times \mathbf{C}\)).
-Since column shuffling affects only the column order of the output and not the computation itself, no additional permutation needs to be applied to the input \rev{(c.f., Figure~\ref{fig:perm_vis} (c))}.
-However, when considering the bias term \(\mathbf{b} \in \mathbb{R}^{h}\) in a linear layer (i.e., \(\mathbf{X} \times \mathbf{W} + \mathbf{b}\)), the same column permutation must be applied to \(\mathbf{b}\) to ensure proper alignment with the shuffled weights.
-Since the output of a layer serves as the input for the subsequent layer, the column shuffling order of the current layer can be directly inherited as the row shuffling order for the weights of the next layer.
+Weights can be further shuffled along the columns by multiplying the weight matrix \(\mathbf{W}\) with a column-permutation matrix \(\mathbf{C}\).
+Since column shuffling only alters the output order and not the computation itself (c.f., Figure~\ref{fig:perm_vis} (c)), no additional permutation is needed as input.
+However, for the bias term \(\mathbf{b} \in \mathbb{R}^{h}\) in a linear layer (i.e., \(\mathbf{X} \times \mathbf{W} + \mathbf{b}\)), the same column permutation must be applied to \(\mathbf{b}\) to maintain alignment with shuffled weights.
+Moreover, since the output of one layer becomes the input of the next, the column shuffling order of the current layer can be directly inherited as the row shuffling order for the weights of the subsequent layer.

-This shuffling operation for matrix multiplication (i.e., linear layers) leverages permutation invariance and equivariance, which form the foundation of most neural network computations.
-However, simply uniformly applying this approach to all weights may not always work as intended.
-This is because, while the underlying principle remains consistent, specific behaviors and designs of models can vary. \rev{We} elaborate on how this shuffling operation can be adapted for \rev{various complex and advanced} neural network architectures in Section~\ref{sec:implementation}.
+This shuffling operation for matrix multiplication (i.e., linear layers) leverages permutation invariance and equivariance, the foundations of most neural network computations.
+However, uniformly applying this to all weights may not work as intended because model behaviors and designs vary.
+We elaborate on adapting the shuffling operation for various advanced neural network architectures in Section~\ref{sec:implementation}.